skooter500/TunepalGodot/README.md

 - Interactive music scores with playback, repeat sections and slowdown
 - Support for full range of instruments, sessions and recordings
 - Import new sources
-- Europeana sounds integration - connection to the Comhaltas archive, ITMA and others
+- Europeana sounds integration - connection to the Comhaltas archive, ITMA and other sources
 - Backup Tunebooks in the cloud and share across devices
 - Share Tunes and sets with other users
 - Integration with thesession.org
 - Platform for future research and development
-- Free and open-source forever
+- Free and open-source

+The current prototype:

+- sqlite.db database of tunes embedded into the app
+- EditDistance is in C++ as a GDExtension
+- Search by playing works but is slow
+- Compiles for Windows

+These are the broad tasks!

+- Searching by playing performance improvements.
+Needs to take a few seconds max
+- Score visualization.
+Probably this will use ABCJS.
+We will need a way to render a local html page in Godot via a "WebView" type of node.
+- Playback.
+This can use abc2midi and [Godot MIDI Player](https://godotengine.org/asset-library/asset/1667)
+- Local tune management